PLAY MR researchers get students stuck into sensory research

 Thanks, Nat and Emma.
 Sounds like a great opportunity to set up our own taste-test in the office.
 Dessert, anyone?

-For any sensory enquiries or to learn more about how our partnership with Monash Innovation can help your business, please reach out!
+For any sensory enquiries or to learn more about how our approach to innovation can help your business, please reach out!
 We definitely take meetings at the ice cream parlour.
-Get in touch on 02 8097 0200 or email email@example.com at any time.
+Get in touch on 02 8097 0200 or email firstname.lastname@example.org at any time.